Regulatory Content

 Regulatory Content Overview

-Legislation for the transport of dangerous goods is directed toward businesses involved in the consignment, loading/ unloading, and carriage of dangerous goods by air, rail, road, and water.
+Legislation for the transport of dangerous goods is directed towards businesses involved in the consignment, loading/unloading and carriage of dangerous goods by air, rail, road and water.

 Goods are considered hazardous if they are explosive, corrosive, flammable, toxic, or radioactive.
 Examples include: